Wandeon/fleet/vps/README.md

 > If `AUDIO_CONTROL_TOKEN` is set, Prometheus must access without auth.
 Keep :8081 accessible only on your private network (e.g., Tailscale) and restrict who can reach it.

+Health:
+- Each player exposes `GET /healthz`; the control container also has an internal healthcheck.

 ## Optional: API Reverse Proxy

 If you prefer to access a Pi’s control API via the VPS hostname, set up an Nginx proxy (single target example):